mobajemu-msft/groove-api-documentation/Groove/Groove-service-REST-Reference/HTTPStatusCodes.md

-#Groove RESTful API HTTP Status Codes
+# Groove RESTful API HTTP Status Codes
 The Hypertext Transfer Protocol (HTTP) standard describes a number of status codes that are returned by the server in response to a client request.
-Groove API methods return HTTP protocol-compliant status codes to describe the status of the request.
+The Groove API methods return HTTP protocol-compliant status codes to describe the status of the request.

-The table provides a list of status codes returned by Groove API, and their typical meanings.
+The table provides a list of status codes returned by the Groove API, and their typical meanings.

 | **Code** | **Reason phrase**               | **Description**                                                                                        |
 |----------|---------------------------------|--------------------------------------------------------------------------------------------------------|